 Prerequisite: permission of Instructor.
 For further information contact Prof. Generas, (860)768-4578, firstname.lastname@example.org

-The Barney School of Business is awarding $500 scholarships to the first 6 eligible undergraduate students who submit a completed application for this program!
+The Barney School of Business is awarding $500 scholarships to the first 6 eligible Barney School of Business undergraduate students who submit a completed application for this program!

-A completed application means the following: Complete the online Study Abroad Application in its entirety and complete the Study Abroad Program Deposit.
-You can complete the deposit on campus at SASC or online through Self-Service Center, click off-campus study deposit when doing so and enter the $1,000 program fee.
+A completed application means the following: complete the online Study Abroad Application in its entirety and submit the Study Abroad Program Deposit.
+You can complete the deposit on campus at SASC or online through Self-Service Center; select "study abroad deposit" when doing so and enter the $1,000 deposit fee.